kit-data-manager/metastore2/restDocu.md

 metadata record looks like this:

     {
-      "id" : "...",
+        "id": "...",
+        "relatedResource": {
-      "relatedResource" : "...",
+            "identifier": "...",
+            "identifierType": "..."
+        },
-      "createdAt" : "...",
+        "createdAt": "...",
-      "lastUpdate" : "...",
+        "lastUpdate": "...",
-      "recordVersion" : 1,
+        "schema": {
-      "schemaId" : "...",
+            "identifier": "...",
+            "identifierType": "..."
+        },
-      "schemaVersion" : 1,
+        "schemaVersion": 1,
-      "acl" : [ {
-        "id" : 1,
+        "recordVersion": 1,
+        "acl": [{
+                "id": 3,
-        "sid" : "...",
+                "sid": "...",
-        "permission" : "..."
+                "permission": "..."
-      } ],
+            }],
-      "metadataDocumentUri" : "...",
+        "metadataDocumentUri": "...",
-      "documentHash" : "..."
+        "documentHash": "..."
     }

 At least the following elements are expected to be provided by the user:

--   schemaId: A unique label of the schema.
+-   schema: Identifier of the linked schema.
+(INTERNAL and URL supported as type)

 -   relatedResource: The link to the resource.

-In addition, ACL may be useful to make metadata editable by others.
+metadataDocuIn addition, ACL may be useful to make metadata editable by others.
 (This will be of interest while updating an existing metadata)

 ### Register/Ingest a Metadata Record with Metadata Document